cloudflare/workers-docs/content/quickstart/configuring-and-publishing.md

 weight: 4
 ---

+> This article assumes that you'll be deploying Workers applications to your `workers.dev` subdomain - if you want to use Wrangler to deploy Workers applications to your own domain name, you'll need to configure your `wrangler.toml` slightly differently.
+For more information, see ["Deploying To Your Domain"](/quickstart/deploying-to-your-domain).

 You'll need a few values from your Cloudflare account to deploy code to Cloudflare Workers:

 - Global API key